-Attendance: Students are expected to adhere to the MSU Attendance Policy outlined in the current MSU Bulletins.
-Attendance is strongly encouraged every day, and roll will be taken.
-If you missed eight or fewer classes during the semester, you get 3% bonus points.
+Attendance: is strongly encouraged every day, and roll will be taken.
+If you missed four or fewer classes during the semester, you get 3% bonus points.
 Note that you are not penalized for missing a class (the points are in excess of your total grade), so an absence is counted as such regardless of the reason ("excused" or not).